pydantic/logfire/docs/integrations/openai.md

 All methods are covered with both `openai.Client` and `openai.AsyncClient`.

-For example, here's instrumentation of a image generation call:
+For example, here's instrumentation of an image generation call:

 ```python
 import openai